revivalofchurch/Strawberry-Jam/Tasks.md

 ## II.
 Medium

+### 1. **Fix LeakCheck API Key Error in Build Version [COMPLETED]**
+*   **Problem Description:** A valid LeakCheck API key failed with a generic "API error" in the build version but worked correctly in the development environment.
+This prevented users from using the `!leakcheck` command in the released application.
+*   **Implementation:**
+    *   **Initial Investigation:** Enabled detailed error logging in `plugins/UsernameLogger/services/api-service.js` to diagnose the issue in the build version.
+    *   **Root Cause Analysis:** The logs from the build revealed two key issues:
+        1.  `require('axios')` was failing, causing the `api-service` to fall back to the `fetch` API.
+        2. The `fetch` call was failing with a `Failed to execute 'fetch' on 'Window': Illegal invocation` error.
+This was because `fetch` was being called with an incorrect `this` context.
+    *   **Final Fix:** Modified the `loadHttpClient` method in `plugins/UsernameLogger/services/api-service.js`.
+The `fetch` function is now explicitly bound to the `window` object (`fetch.bind(window)`) before being assigned as the HTTP client.
+This ensures `fetch` is always called with the correct context.
+*   **Result:** The "Illegal invocation" error is resolved.
+The `api-service` can now successfully use the `fetch` fallback in the build version to make API requests.
+The `!leakcheck` command is now fully functional in both development and build environments.

 3.  **Full-Den Screenshot Tool [RESEARCHED]:**
     *   Add an option to capture a single screenshot of the entire den, regardless of screen size or zoom level.
     *   Implement as a one-click action or a dedicated shortcut key to export the full den view.